 Chance, at the heart of Dior

 Everything is a sign.
 Everything makes sense.
-Christian Dior believed in his fabulous destiny, in his lucky star.
-Like that evening of 18 April 1946.
+Christian Dior believed in his fabulous destiny, in his lucky star, like on that evening of 18 April 1946.
 He was 41 years old and working at Lucien Lelong.
-The next day, he had a meeting with Marcel Boussac, the most famous of the postwar industrialists.
-The "King of Cotton", as he was know, wanted to invite Christian Dior to become the artistic director of a fashion house: Philippe et Gaston.
+The next day, he had a meeting with Marcel Boussac, the most famous of the post-war industrialists.
+The ‘King of Cotton’ as he was known, wanted to invite Christian Dior to become the Artistic Director of the fashion house: Philippe et Gaston.
 Christian Dior was unsure.
 He felt that the decision was important because three times already, chance had pointed him towards the fabulous destiny that awaited him.
 It was a childhood friend, Georges Vigouroux, whom he encountered three consecutive times on the streets of Paris who knew Marcel Boussac and was trying to convince Dior to embrace his future.
-"But what for?" was doubtless the question in the mind of the man who did not yet realise the amplitude of what he was to bring to haute couture, women and France's position abroad.
+"But what for?" was doubtless the question in the mind of the man who did not yet realise the magnitude of what he was to bring to haute couture, women and France's position abroad.

-However, while walking up the rue du Faubourg Saint-Honoré, Christian Dior hit his foot on an object on the ground and almost tripped, as though it was the object itself that wished to attract his attention.
-He turned, drew nearer, realised that he was right in front of the British embassy and this made him think of his childhood in Granville, Normandy, opposite the British Isles, and his friend Georges Vigouroux, and he remembered the dilemma that he was to face the following day with Marcel Boussac.
-Christian Dior leaned over and picked up the object that had nearly made him fall over: it was a star, the one that was to propel him into the firmament of haute couture and luxury, his evening star indicating the path to follow.
+However, while walking up the Rue du Faubourg Saint-Honoré, Christian Dior hit his foot on an object on the ground and almost tripped, as though it was the object itself that wished to attract his attention.
+He turned, drew nearer, realised that he was right in front of the British Embassy and this made him think of his childhood in Granville, Normandy, opposite the British Isles, and his friend Georges Vigouroux.
+He also remembered the dilemma that he was to face the following day with Marcel Boussac.
+Christian Dior leaned over and picked up the object that had nearly made him fall over: it was a star, the one that was to propel him into the upper echelons of haute couture and luxury, his evening star indicating the path to follow.
 It was to be "yes"; he knew at that very moment that he could no longer escape his destiny.
 But it was a conditional "yes" as the next day, sure that his star was not mistaken, Christian Dior announced to Marcel Boussac that he would not take over Philippe et Gaston.
 Instead, he was ready to open a fashion house in his own name "where everything would be new, from the state of mind and the staff to the furniture and premises".

 A predilection for fortune tellers

-Having excelled at his role during the day, in the evening the woman with the long petticoats offered to read his palm.
+Having excelled at his role during the day, the woman with the long petticoats offered to read his palm in the evening.
 "You will be penniless, but women will be good to you and it is thanks to them that you will succeed.
 You will make large profits and be obliged to make numerous crossings."
 Women, travel to America, fortune...
 With hindsight, everything came true.

 Fortune tellers were to accompany him throughout his life, allowing him to ease his heavy heart, continue to hope and live or simply make decisive career choices.
-One of his most faithful supporters, his fortune teller Madame Delahaye, predicted relentlessly from June 1944 to May 1945 the return of his beloved sister Catherine from deportation.
+One of his most faithful supporters, his fortune teller Madame Delahaye, relentlessly predicted the return of his beloved sister Catherine (who had been deported) between June 1944 and May 1945.
 The vision proved the resigned and the pessimistic wrong, and his younger sister did not share the tragic fate of millions of men and women.
-The young member of the French Resistance was liberated from the Ravensbrück camp at the end of the war.
+The young member of the French Resistnace was liberated from the Ravensbrück camp at the end of the war.
 It was the same fortune teller who helped him to take a decision that was to completely change the course of his life, and that of fashion...

 Superstition, at the heart of Dior